Private Cloud

 You can run the Mendix Operator in trial mode for evaluation purposes.
 When the Operator is running in trial mode, it will stop managing an environment ninety days (thirty days for Mendix Operator versions 1.12.0 and earlier) after the environment was created.
 In this case you will be unable to stop or start your app, or deploy an app to this environment.
 The only action you can take is to delete the environment.

-The Operator license is independent of a Mendix Runtime license.
+A runtime license per environment is required.
+In addition to that, the Operator license is independent of a Mendix Runtime license.
 The Mendix Runtime license removes trial restrictions from a Mendix App itself.
-You need both licenses to manage and run an application through Mendix for Private Cloud.
+You need both types of licenses to manage and run an application through Mendix for Private Cloud.

 You can request a Runtime license by doing the following: